arre121/MRI/README.md

 Loading volumes using Nibabel (nib.load) from brainmask.mgz files.
 Resampling the 3D volumes to a consistent shape of 128×128×128, ensuring compatibility across the dataset.
-Normalizing voxel intensities to the [0, 1] range to reduce variability and improve model convergence.
+Normalizing voxel intensities to the [0,1] range to reduce variability and improve model convergence.

 After preprocessing, the dataset is split into an 80/20 train-test split, and the appropriate model is trained and evaluated.
 You can run each method individually by navigating to the relevant script folder, e.g. 3D CNN, PCA, etc.

+For the deepMI method you need csv files of the MRI scans which needs to have been preprocessed by FreeSurfer.
+The csv files need to have the following data: wm snr orig gm snr orig wm snr norm gm snr norm cc size lh holes rh holes lh defects rh defects rot tal x rot tal y rot tal z

+These are the metrics used for the scoring system.
+When inputting the csv file into code the method produces quantitative and visual summaries.